ocp-power-automation/openshift-install-power/docs/variables.md

 [question] > Enter a domain name for the cluster (ibm.com) ? myorg.com
 - You have answered: myorg.com
+[question] > Do you want to configure High Availability for bastion nodes?
+1) yes
+2) no
+#?
+2
+- You have answered: no
 [question] > Do you need NFS storage to be configured?
 1) yes
 2) no